ASSOCIATION BOARD MEMBERS

 Tim

 Tim Schuette joined the Musana Ferry project in the second batch while enrolled at the partner university of applied sciences Emden/Leer.
 As a team member of the universities Solar Boat Racing Team he is part of the engineering team of Musana Ferry since 2018.
 He topped off his university degree with his master's thesis designing the ferry with overall calculation and construction.
 In his professional career, he remains loyal to ships with working for BRIESE Research company.
-Employed as a junior superintendent he is managing the daily technical operations, dry dock planning and execution of the German federally owned research vessels.
+Employed as a junior superintendent he is managing the technical operations, dry dock planning and execution of the German research vessels.

 Anneke